Islandora/documentation/docs/user-documentation/metadata.md

     string is valid EDTF
     format.
-As part of this, the components must be within appropriate ranges (years are four digits unless prefixed with Y; months must be within 1-12 or 21-41, and day values must be within 1-31.
-However, a date that falls outside what we actually consider valid dates, such as 1999-02-31, will pass this basic validation.
+As part of this, the components must be within appropriate ranges (years are four digits unless prefixed with Y; months must be within 1-12 or 21-41, and day values must be within 1-31).
+However, a date that falls outside what we actually consider "real" dates, such as 1999-02-31, will pass this basic validation.
-    There is a second, strict validation option in the widget that can be enabled and ensures that dates provided are strictly valid: this would disallow 1999-02-31.
+    There is a second, "strict" validation option in the widget that can be enabled and ensures that dates provided are really valid, and would disallow 1999-02-31.

 Example of valid inputs in a multivalued EDTF Date field (including the seasonal value 2019-22 as defined in the EDTF specification):